 Pharmacy First - getting the most from your pharmacist

-Under the new NHS Pharmacy First scheme, you can visit a pharmacist to receive advice and treatment for some simple illnesses, instead of going to see your doctor.
-Read here about what conditions you can now go directly to your pharmacist about and what you need to do.
+It's World Pharmacy Day and we explain when you can visit a pharmacist to receive advice and treatment for some simple illnesses, instead of going to see your doctor.
+Read here about the NHS Pharmacy First scheme, what conditions you can go directly to your pharmacist about, and what else you need to do.

 Continue reading below